williamDalston/schrodingers-cat-website/content/articles/qc-experiment-003.md

 - Extremely unlikely in practice
 - Raises deep questions about consciousness and identity

-It's fascinating but not something you should test—or rely on.
+It's fascinating but not something you should test or rely on.

 ## Why This Matters